basho/basho_docs/source/languages/en/riak/ops/running/security.md

 Inherited permissions are those that stem from the user's roles, whereas applied permissions include both inherited permissions and those that have been assigned to the user directly.
 The `Applied permissions` section thus lists _all_ permissions granted to a user.

+**Note**: The term `admin` is not a reserved term in Riak security.
+It is used here only for illustrative purposes.

 ### Add User

 The previous section presumed that the user `riakuser` had already been created.
-In this section, we will presume an empty user list.
+In this section, we will presume that the user list is empty.

 To create a user with the username `riakuser`, we simply use the `add-user` command: